-Are you looking to rank your company’s website on page one of Google?
-While there’s no magic formula to search engine optimization success, there are fundamental practices to help maximize your website’s performance.
+Are you interested in ranking your company’s website more highly on Google?
+While there’s no magic formula to search engine optimization (SEO) success, there are fundamental practices to help maximize your performance.

 A consistent commitment to SEO over time is essential for any website to perform well in search rankings, Rowland says.